-Credits: 4 AHSE Hours: 4-0-8 Usually Offered: Fall, Spring For information contact: Professor Stephen Schiffman
+AHSE 1500 The Entrepreneurial Initiative Credits: 4 AHSE Hours: 4-0-8 Usually offered: Fall, Spring

-Foundations of Business and Entrepreneurship provides the knowledge and skills to succeed in the face of both risk (e.g., when probabilities of future events are known or knowable) and uncertainty (e.g., when the probabilities are unknowable).
-In FBE, you will learn a conceptual and practical framework for entrepreneurial endeavor, no matter what the realm.
-You expect to succeed at Olin, in graduate school, on the job, and possibly in your own venture, and this course will help you to do so by engendering entrepreneurial behavior.
-The course centers on three core competencies.
-First, strategic thinking is the understanding of, and ability to apply, both causal and effectual logic.
-Second, resourcefulness represents a talent for identifying, securing and leveraging available resources.
-Third, effective communication is what allows us to persuade others to support our ideas and endeavors through contributions of time, talent, money and other resources.
-You will have the opportunity to put your newfound knowledge and skills to the test during a multi-week, intensive entrepreneurial challenge during which you (and several team members) will establish, operate and succeed in your own product marketing and sales venture.
-During this time, you will also be introduced to the mechanics of business and entrepreneurship, including: how organizations and teams are established; how resources are secured and accounted for; and how ideas, products and services are valued, marketed and sold.
-The goal of Foundations of Business and Entrepreneurship is to introduce you to the art and science of entrepreneurship, and provide you with the means to accomplish great things.
+For information contact: Steve Gold

-The Stuff of History: Materials and Culture in Ancient, Revolutionary and Contemporary Times
+The Entrepreneurial Initiative provides an introduction to the art and science of entrepreneurial thought and action - meaning being able to succeed at times when resource constraints are the norm and the future is uncertain (which describes many of life's most important situations).
+In this class, you will learn a conceptual and practical framework for taking the entrepreneurial initiative, no matter what the realm.
+You expect to succeed at Olin, in graduate school, on the job, and possibly in your own venture, and this course will help you to do so by engendering a sense of what it means to be entrepreneurial.
+The course centers on three competencies: strategy, resourcefulness and persuasive communication.
+Strategy includes an understanding of, and ability to apply, both causal and effectual logic.
+Resourcefulness represents a talent for identifying, securing and leveraging resources through the concepts of value exchange and networks.
+Last but not least, persuasive communication is what enables us to influence others to support our ideas and endeavors with their contributions of time, talent, money and other resources.
+Mid-semester, you will have the opportunity to put your newfound knowledge and skills to the test during a multi-week, intensive challenge during which you (and several team members) will apply your entrepreneurial skills to effect a positive social or economic change in a real-world setting.
+In the final section of the course, we will touch upon entrepreneurship as a business endeavor - meaning concepts specifically relating to starting and operating a business.
+Several speakers will also visit class.
+In this past, these have included one of the foremost venture capitalists in the U.S., the Chairman of the New York Stock Exchange, and a host of young entrepreneurs.
+The goal of the course is to introduce you to the art and science of entrepreneurship, and to inspire you to use these concepts to accomplish great things.

-Credits: 4 AHS Hours: 4-0-8 Co-requisites: SCI 1410 Section 2 Usually Offered: Spring For information contact: Professor Robert Martello
+The Stuff of History: Materials and Culture in Ancient, Revolutionary and Contemporary Times Credits: 4 AHS Hours: 4-0-8 Co-requisites: SCI 1410 Section 2 Usually offered: Spring For information contact: Professor Robert Martello